saber258/chinese-internet-dialogue-corpus/README.md

 # chinese-internet-dialogue-corpus
-This page will provide codes and datasets related to our paper work!
+This page will provide codes and datasets related to our paper work soon!